 Visit the museum, and take a night tour if you're brave; listen for calls and wails through the eerie corridors.

 On the surface a bustling place, with gardens, farmers' markets, artists at work in their studios, and bakeries nourishing lycra-clad cyclists.
 Skip back over a century, however, and the Abbotsford Convent was an asylum for 'fallen' and 'wayward' girls'.
 Sanctuary by the nuns involved unpaid physical labour in the commercial Magdalen laundry and severe conditions.

-Plenty of today's residents will tell you the convent’s corridors are haunted by the ghosts of the girls.
+Plenty of today's residents will tell you the convent's corridors are haunted by the ghosts of the girls.
 And the laundries?
 They're creepy.
 Keep an eye out for tours, where you can explore the convent's hidden pockets.

 Melbourne's most famous friendly ghost is that of opera singer Frederick Federici, who died in his beloved Princess Theatre in 1888 during a performance of Faust.
 As he was lowered through a trapdoor in the stage in the final scene, he suffered a heart attack.
 Talk about timing.
 He is said to haunt curtain calls and opening nights, often from a seat saved for him in the dress circle.

 Visit a production at the stunning 1854 theatre for your own ghostly exploration.

 Hosier Lane draws many a street-art-lover to its cobbled way.
 But note, the laneway is said to be haunted by 19th-century conman and murderer Frederick Bailey Deeming, also known as 'Jack the Ripper of the South Seas', and hung for his crimes in Melbourne Gaol in 1892.
 At night, those passing through the alley are reported by local ghost experts to have experienced clammy hands at their neck.
 For some reason, men especially experience this phenomenon.